Ahmed-Sadeq-Hussein/Calling_AHJN/README.md

 | `speed` | float | Speech speed multiplier.
 0.9 = slower, 1.1 = faster.
 Default 1.0. |
 | `seed` | int | RNG seed for reproducible generation. -1 = random.
 Default -1. |
 | `nfe_steps` | int | Number of diffusion steps.
 16 = fast, 32 = best quality.
 Default 32. |

+# Tacotron 2
+For the tacotron2 model, we used [Nvidia's implementation](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/SpeechSynthesis/Tacotron2#quick-start-guide).It is found in DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2.

+## Training
+For training, we ran `python train.py -m Tacotron2 -o <output_file> -lr 1e-4 --epochs 476 -bs 4 --weight-decay 1e-6 --grad-clip-thresh 1.0 --cudnn-enabled --log-file nvlog.json --epochs-per-checkpoint 25 --freeze --checkpoint-path <path\to\checkpoint> --training-files=path/to/training-files --validation-files=path/to/validation-files --dataset-path path\to\dataset`.

+`--checkpoint-path` is used to select a starting point to begin training from.
+We used `nvidia_tacotron2pyt_fp32_20190427.pt` as starting point, which was downloaded from https://catalog.ngc.nvidia.com/orgs/nvidia/models/tacotron2pyt_fp32?version=2.

+We added the flag `--freeze`.
+It can be included to freeze training on the embedding and encoder layers.

+## Inference
+For generating an audio using a tacotron 2 model, we ran `python inference.py --tacotron2 .\path\to\taacotron2model --waveglow .\path\to\waveglowmodel --wn-channels 256 -o <output_file> -i .\path\to\input-text`.

+`--waveglow` specifies which waveglow model to use.
+We used `waveglow_1076430_14000_amp.pt`, which was downloaded from https://catalog.ngc.nvidia.com/orgs/nvidia/teams/adlr/models/waveglow?version=WaveGlow-LJS_256_Channels.